-- 2.2.1 Where a term is defined in legislation and also in this bylaw, and the definitions differ, the definition in legislation prevails. - 2.2.2 Where this Bylaw requires interpretation, the decision shall be that of the Development Authority or on appeal, either the Subdivision and Development Appeal Board or the Land and Property Rights Tribunal (whichever has jurisdiction to hear the appeal). - 2.2.3 For the purpose of the interpretation of this bylaw:
+- 2.2.1 Where a term is defined in legislation and in this bylaw, and the definitions differ, the definition in legislation prevails. - 2.2.2 Where this Bylaw requires interpretation, the decision shall be that of the Development Authority or on appeal, either the Subdivision and Development Appeal Board or the Land and Property Rights Tribunal (whichever has jurisdiction to hear the appeal).

+2.2.3 For the purpose of interpretating this bylaw: